mlsorensen/apollo/README.md

 The "Apollo top cover" 3d printing models are in the doc folder.

 In my setup I migrated from the Pi Zero 2W to the Raspberry Pi 5, which is overkill CPU-wise and I actually underclock to 1600MHz, but it gives smoother frame rates.
 I'm sure a Pi 4 or 3 would work too.
-I use the lite image since we don't need a full GUI.
+I use the lite Raspbian image since we don't need a full GUI.
 I insulate the back of the device with tape and tuck it in the open space on the right near the steam wand.

-I have monitored temperatures closely and not experienced a high enough temperature to throttle.
+I have monitored temperatures closely and not experienced a high enough temperature to throttle the Pi while installed.
+Consider printing the top cover in something more heat resistant like ABS or ASA.
+I printed in PLA Carbon Fiber for a nice texture, rated to withstand 55C, and I've coated the bottom inside shell with a thin layer of neoprene foam.
+So far I haven't seen the top exceed 42C.

+I have replaced the top cover screws with M4-0.7 screws made of non-stainless and added 10mm magnets into the top cover to hold it in place without visible fasteners.

 ![image](./doc/apollo-top-cover-wiring.png)

 ## Configuration variables
-There are some new variables to control framerates and display orientation at `/etc/default/apollo`.
+There are some new variables to control framerates and display orientation at `/etc/default/apollo`, documented in the comments of this file (aka `service/env` in this repo).

 ## Hardware